Santa Clara Broncos men's basketball: NCAA tournament results

 The Broncos have appeared in 11 NCAA Tournaments.
 Their combined record is 11–13.

 The Broncos win over Arizona in 1993 was the second time in tournament history that a 15 seed has upset a 2 seed.

 NIT results

-The Broncos have appeared in six National Invitation Tournaments.
-Their combined record is 2–6.
+The Broncos have appeared in seven National Invitation Tournaments.
+Their combined record is 3–6.

 CBI results

 The Broncos have appeared in one College Basketball Invitational.
 Their record is 5–1 and were the 2013 champions.

 CIT results

 The Broncos have appeared in one CollegeInsider.com Tournament.
 Their record is 5–0 and were the 2011 champions.